chalco777/virus2tree_benchmark/README.md

   | xargs -r -n1 -I{} sbatch --export=ALL,SAMPLE="{}" v2t_step2_hepc_test3_recovery2.slurm' > nohup_hepc_$(date +%F_%H%M).log 2>&1 &
 ```

+Now let's analyze the result of all the samples that were ran in the second recovery run

 ```bash
 srun \
   bash -lc '